 When classes and events are canceled and/or the school is closed due to inclement weather, a notification will be posted on the homepage of elgin.edu.
-In addition, the college will send out a message using ECC's emergency alert system.
+Here are some additional ways you'll receive notifications:

 - Day class cancellations will normally be announced by 5 a.m.

 - Evening class cancellations will normally be announced by 3 p.m.

 Do not call the college's main number or the ECC Police Department for college closing information.